gitmachtl/cardano-signer/README.md

 * Generate and sign **Catalyst registration/delegation/deregistration** metadata in **CIP-36** mode.
 This also includes relatively weighted voting power delegation.
 The output is the registration/delegation or deregistraton data in json or cborHex-format and/or a binary cbor file, which can be transmitted on chain as it is.

 ### What can cardano-signer verify?
 * **Verify** a signature for any hexdata, textdata or binaryfile together with a provided public key.
+Also an optional address can be verified against the given public key.
 The key can be provided in hex, bech or file format.
 The verification output is true(exitcode=0) or false(exitcode=1) as a console output or in json-format.

 <br>
 <br>